 - 1. The Children's Rights Alliance for England (CRAE) works with over 150 organisational and individual members to promote children's rights.
 We believe that human rights are a powerful tool in making life better for children.
-We fight for children's rights by listening to what children say, carrying out research to understand what children are going through and using the law to challenge those who violate children's rights.
+We fight for children's rights by listening to what they say, carrying out research to understand what children are going through and using the law to challenge those who violate children's rights.
 We campaign for the people in power to change things for children.
 And we empower children and those who care about children to push for the changes that they want to see. - 2.
 Together (Scottish Alliance for Children's Rights) is an alliance of children's organisations that works to improve the awareness, understanding and implementation of the UN Convention on the Rights of the Child (UNCRC) in Scotland.
 We have over 320 members including large international and national non-governmental organisations through to volunteer-led playgroups and after school clubs.
 Together consults widely with its membership through seminars, meetings and other ongoing communications.
 Every year, we research and publish an annual State of Children's Rights report to set out the progress made to implement the UNCRC in Scotland.
 We worked closely with the UN Committee on the Rights of the Child in relation to its 2016 examination of the UK and its resulting recommendations to the UK and devolved governments, which reflect very many of the concerns of Together's members. - 3.
-We welcome the opportunity to comment on how the European Scrutiny Committee should adapt to Brexit and what areas should be subject to scrutiny.
-We urge the Committee to engage with complementary inquiries taking place in Scotland and Wales to ensure the complexities of devolution are given full consideration.2
+We welcome the opportunity to submit evidence on the impact that the UK's proposed withdrawal from the EU will have on the human rights framework, and on the subsequent protection of children's human rights in the UK.
+We urge the Committee to engage with complementary inquiries taking place in Scotland and Wales to ensure the complexities of devolution are given full consideration.